Vehicle-to-everything

-Vehicle-to-everything (V2X) is communication between a vehicle and any entity that may affect, or may be affected by, the vehicle.
-It is a vehicular communication system that incorporates other more specific types of communication as V2I (vehicle-to-infrastructure), V2N (vehicle-to-network), V2V (vehicle-to-vehicle), V2P (vehicle-to-pedestrian), V2D (vehicle-to-device).
+Vehicle-to-everything (V2X) describes wireless communication between a vehicle and any entity that may affect, or may be affected by, the vehicle.
+Sometimes called C-V2X, it is a vehicular communication system that is intended to improve road safety and traffic efficiency while reducing pollution and saving energy.

-The main motivations for V2X are road safety, traffic efficiency, energy savings, and mass surveillance.
+The automotive and communications industries, along with the U.S. government, European Union and South Korea are actively promoting V2X and C-V2X as potentially life-saving, pollution-reducing technologies.
+The U.S. Department of Transport has said V2X technologies offer significant transportation safety and mobility benefits.
 The U.S. NHTSA estimates a minimum of 13% reduction in traffic accidents if a V2V system were implemented, resulting in 439,000 fewer crashes per year.
+V2X technology is already being used in Europe and China.

-There are two types of V2X communication technology depending on the underlying technology being used: (1) WLAN-based, and (2) cellular-based.
+There are two standards for dedicated V2X communications depending on the underlying wireless technology being used: (1) WLAN-based, and (2) cellular-based.
+V2X also incorporates various more specific types of communication including :